 - oil - while the flavor of olive oil works well in this recipe, you can absolutely use another oil!
 Avocado oil, canola oil, or grape seed oil are all great options.

-- sweetener - use whatever sweetener you have on hand!
-Maple syrup works great, but I've also used honey and agave for this recipe.
+- sweetener – use whatever sweetener you have on hand!
+Maple syrup works great, but I’ve also used agave and even infused simple syrups for this recipe.

 🫙 storage tips